JoostvDoorn/batcher/README.md

 # Torch Batcher

 Torch Batcher allows automatic checkpoint creation for use on time restricted computational resources.
-Torch Batcher was originally created for my personal need to run jobs on the computing cluster DAS-5, which enforces a 15 minute time limit during daytime.
+Torch Batcher was created for my personal need to run jobs on the computing cluster DAS-5, which enforces a 15 minute time limit during daytime.

 *Please note: Torch Batcher may not be bug free so please check if it works for you, and report any issues you have*